2022 Quezon local elections

 Local elections were held in the Province of Quezon on May 9, 2022, as part of the 2022 general election.
 Voters will select candidates for all local positions: a town mayor, vice mayor and town councilors, as well as members of the Sangguniang Panlalawigan, the vice-governor, governor and representatives for the four districts of Quezon.

 Provincial elections

 Gubernatorial election

 Parties are as stated in their certificate of candidacies.

+Incumbent Governor Danilo Suarez is running for reelection.
+His opponent is Incumbent 4th district representative Angelina "Helen" Tan.
+Helen tan wins with 790, 739 over 320,395 votes for Danny Suarez to become the first female governor.